clartaq/clown/README.md

 #### Limitations

-- Can only load the development outline named `World_Domination_Plan.edn`
 - There is no text formatting yet.
 No images.
 No links.
 No LaTeX.
 No code-highlighting.
 - The keybindings are horrible.
 Trying to get a set of keybindings that work the save across browsers without screwing something else up is hard.